digidomic/bettersspc/readme.md

 ## Requirements
 You need a webserver in your domain with PHP7 and actiavted LDAP extension.

+## Install
+Put everything from 'source' on your webserver.

 ## Config
 For configuration, all you have to do is change the variables in config.php.